 Once more the Sharks needed a good start to the final period and it looked to be going in their favour when Joe Coulter and James Hutchinson worked hard to win the puck on the left-hand boards and send it to Scott Henderson (41:13) who was waiting to convert at the back post.
 Unfortunately, for the second time that night, the Sharks lost the momentum they had just gained within a minute when Josh Bruce (41:37) collected a Tomas Janak pass and converted with aplomb.

 The Sharks tried all that they knew to fight their way back into the game but, with key players missing through injury or playing while not fully fit, this was to prove to be a bridge too far.
 Solihull, to their credit, closed out the game in a competent and professional manner to progress to the next round of the play-off’s.
 Things might have been different if the referee, Mr Rose had not ruled out what appeared to be a perfectly good Sharks goal for goaltender interference with five minutes to go.
 Over the course of the night the referee’s calls were inconsistent, but it was inconsistency towards both teams and he certainly didn’t alter the course of the game.

-Man of the Match for Hull was awarded to Matthew Davies while Connor Henderson picked up that award for Solway.
+Man of the Match for the Sharks was presented to Connor Henderson while Daniel Brittle received that honour for the Barons.

-A full match report and match statistics can be found by following this link.
+Full match statistics can be seen by following this link.